ahpooch/docker-compose-syspass/README.md

 Guidance and files to deploy sysPass password manager using Docker Compose.

 ## Working with docker-compose.yml
-Аfter fulfilling all requirements you could start **sysPass** just like that:
+After fulfilling all requirements you could start **sysPass** just like that:
 ```
 docker-compose up -d
 ```

 ## Brief description
-This docker-compose file spawns three containers to provide fully functional **sysPass** serivice.
+This docker-compose file spawns three containers to provide fully functional **sysPass** service.
 - syspass_nginx
 - syspass_app
 - syspass_db